Geonkick-Synthesizer/geonkick/doc/Documentation.md

 #### Preset browser

-Preset browser can be opened by pushing button "Presets" on the left bar.
+Preset browser can be opened by pushing button "Presets" on the top bar.

 Preset browser will list in the first column the name of the presets folders.
 A preset folder may contain percussion and kit presets.
 If the folder